Doug Gansler: State's Attorney for Montgomery County

 In 1998, Gansler was elected State's Attorney for Montgomery County, Maryland, serving from January 1999 to January 2007.
 While serving, he prosecuted several high-profile cases, including the Beltway snipers, John Muhammad and Lee Boyd Malvo.
-Under his leadership, the office was the first in the nation to fully implement community prosecution.
-Gansler also launched innovative and successful programs to fight gangs, punish criminals, and protect the public, including the first domestic violence dockets and first drug courts in the county, a first-in-the-state gang prosecution unit, the first Elder Abuse Task Force in Maryland to target criminals preying on seniors, and the first Internet crime unit in the state.
+Gansler also launched programs to fight gangs, punish criminals, and protect the public, including domestic violence dockets and drug courts, gang prosecution unit, Elder Abuse Task Force to target criminals preying on seniors, and an Internet crime unit.

 On one occasion, the Maryland Court of Appeals sanctioned him for public statements he made about a possible confession and possible plea in a high-profile case involving the beating and murder of a Maryland jogger.
 He was the first elected State's Attorney to be sanctioned by the court.
-Maryland Judge Lynne Battaglia wrote at the time, "On numerous occasions, Gansler spoke outside of court about matters that had a substantial likelihood of depriving several criminal defendants of fair trials."
-In ordering the reprimand, the court concluded, "A reported reprimand satisfactorily communicates to Gansler and other [attorneys] that improper extrajudicial statements dangerously jeopardize the foundational principles of our system of criminal justice."

-Some legal commentators said that the Court of Appeals’ decision would have a chilling effect on public safety and the public's right to know.
-They said that the decision failed to account for prosecutors’ responsibility to report to the public on prosecutions they carry.